 - If you valet park your car at the hotel, and the valet driver puts a card on your dash, make sure it does not show your room number, always keep it private.

 - Do not leave valuables in your vehicle.
 Crooks know that rental cars often contain items of value.

-- Park as close to an exit as possible or well lit part of the garage.
+- Park as close to an exit as possible or a well-lit part of the garage.